Skip to main content

 ./internal/scripts/pipeline-image build

-Test your pipeline image
+Test your image

 apiVersion: promise.example.com/v1